1968 Polish political crisis: Repressions

 The mass protest movement and the repressions continued throughout March and April.
 The revolt was met with the dissolution of entire academic departments, the expulsion of thousands of students and many sympathizing faculty members (including Zygmunt Bauman, Leszek Kołakowski and Stefan Żółkiewski), arrests and court trials.
 National coordination by the students was attempted through a 25 March meeting in Wrocław; most of its attendees were jailed by the end of April.
 On 28 March, students at the University of Warsaw reacted to the firing of prominent faculty by adopting the Declaration of the Student Movement, which presented an outline of mature systemic reforms for Poland.
 The document formulated a new framework for opposition activities and established a conceptual precedent for the future Solidarity opposition movement postulates.
 The authorities responded by eliminating several university departments and enlisting many students in the military.
 The student protest activities, planned for 22 April, were prevented by the arrest campaign conducted in Warsaw, Kraków and Wrocław.

-At least 2,725 people were brutally beaten and arrested by police between 7 March and 6 April.
-Some were exiled or executed.
+At least 2,725 people were arrested between 7 March and 6 April.
 According to internal government reports, the suppression was effective, although students were still able to disrupt the May Day ceremonies in Wrocław.
 Except for the relatively few well-recognized protest leaders, the known participants of the 1968 revolt generally did not reappear in later waves of opposition movement in Poland.

 By mid-March, the protest campaign had spread to smaller towns.
 The distribution of fliers was reported in one hundred towns in March, forty in April, and, despite numerous arrests, continued even during the later months.
 Street demonstrations occurred in several localities in March.
 In different cities, the arrests and trials proceeded at a different pace, in part because of the discretion exercised by local authorities.
 Gdańsk had by far the highest rate of both the "penal-administrative procedures" and the cases that actually went to courts.
 The largest proportion of the arrested and detained nationwide during the March/April unrest belonged to the "workers" category.

 A few dared to openly defend the students, including some writers, bishops, and the small parliamentary group of Catholic deputies Znak, led by Jerzy Zawieyski.
 Znak submitted an official interpellation on 11 March, addressed to the prime minister.
 They questioned the brutal anti-student interventions by the police and inquired about the government's intentions regarding the democratic demands of the students and of the "broad public opinion".